pagkly/Zed/Investopedia/Investing/Contribution Margin.md

 ## What Does the Contribution Margin Tell You?

-The contribution margin is the foundation for [break-even analysis](https://www.investopedia.com/terms/b/breakevenanalysis.asp) used in the overall cost and sales price planning for products.
+The contribution margin is the foundation for [[[Break-Even Analysis]]](https://www.investopedia.com/terms/b/breakevenanalysis.asp) used in the overall cost and sales price planning for products.
 The contribution margin helps to separate out the fixed cost and profit components coming from product sales and can be used to determine the selling price range of a product, the profit levels that can be expected from the sales, and structure sales commissions paid to sales team members, distributors or commission agents.

 ### Fixed Cost Versus Variable Cost